-Courses approved by Academic Council for Core that also are required for a particular major or minor may be used to fulfill both requirements.
-Seniors may enroll in Core Program courses to complete Core, major or minor requirements as needed.
+Courses approved by Academic Council for Core that also are required for a particular major program or minor program may be used to fulfill both requirements.

+Seniors may enroll in Core Program courses to complete Core, major program or minor program requirements as needed.
 Seniors may not enroll in Core Program courses for elective purposes until all enrolled underclass students have had the opportunity to select courses during official registration periods in November and April.
 In this context, seniors include students of senior status and juniors who will achieve senior status at the completion of the current semester.

 The Core Program may be satisfied in its entirety by transfer courses (i.e., there is no residency requirement for the Core).
-Students wishing to satisfy the GWR requirement with an off-campus course must submit a syllabus for evaluation.
+Students wishing to satisfy the GWR requirement with an offcampus course must submit a syllabus for evaluation.
 Students can satisfy Core AU requirements with transferred courses that are worth at least three credits.